-The Smith Fork Project, located about 30 miles southeast of Delta, Colorado, supplements the irrigation water supply for approximately 8,200 acres in Delta and

-Montrose counties and provides a full water supply for 1,423 acres of land previously not irrigated.
+The Smith Fork Project, located about 30 miles southeast of Delta, Colorado, supplements the irrigation water supply for approximately 8,200 acres in Delta and Montrose counties and provides a full water supply for 1,423 acres of land previously not irrigated.
 Constructed features of the project include Crawford Dam and Reservoir, Smith Fork Diversion Dam, Smith Fork Feeder Canal, Aspen Canal, Clipper Canal, and recreation facilities.
 Recreation at Crawford Reservoir is managed by CPW under an agreement with Reclamation.
 Boating, scuba diving, water skiing, jet skiing, windsurfing, swimming, fishing, and camping are some of the offerings at the park.
-There are two campgrounds with 66 sites, a group day-use area, and 30 sites for day use; several campsites are accessible to persons with disabilities.
+There are two campgrounds with 66 sites, a group dayuse area, and 30 sites for day use; several campsites are accessible to persons with disabilities.
+The Clear Fork Campground is being expanded and converting the traditional tent sites to 15 new RV full hookup sites with power, water, and sewage at each site, while still preserving 6-day use picnic sites.
+The camper services building will also be upgraded with more showers and modern amenities.
+There are also plans to add a new playground area in the campground to accommodate young visitors.